mani-agah-esmaeilzad/web-server-using-C/README.md

-#  Eric O Meehan C Library
+#  Maraol C Library

 ## Introduction

-Eric O Meehan's C Library is an open source collection of tools for the C programming language.
+Maraol's C Library is an open source collection of tools for the C programming language.
 The project is in continuous development, with features being added and revised continually over time.

 ## Compiling